pratyaksh6907/Planetary-Classifier-/README.md

 * **Best Model:** Random Forest Classifier
 * **Best Settings Found:** `{'max_depth': None, 'min_samples_split': 2, 'n_estimators': 200}`
-* **Model Accuracy:** `0.8677579801030829`
+* **Model Accuracy:** `0.8677579801030829`( `86.8%`)

 ### Most Important Features

 This chart shows which planetary features most influenced the model's predictions.
-It looks like `[Mention the top 1-2 features from your plot]` were the most important!
+From this analysis, it's clear that a `planet's Atmospheric Density and its Surface Temperature` were the most influential factors in the model's decisions !

 ![Feature Importance Plot](feature_importance.png)